 Bednar further explained, “Bringing in roughage changes the microbiome into a healthier one.
 With the healthier gut comes less depression and less anxiety.”

 In addition, “a healthy microbiome will not have inflammatory reactions.
-And that helps cognitive function.”
+And that .”

 Bednar, who works with a variety of patients, added that “with MS patients, the first thing is to figure out if the patient has an allergy connection.
 Even just a sensitivity can cause an inflammatory response in the gut.
 It can kill good bacteria.”